Fix Yourself, Not the World: Cover art

 The cover art for the album and its singles was created by German–American pixel art collective eBoy.
 Kai Vermehr of eBoy said that he "collected loose ideas" from Murphy and the other band members, and the artwork came together without having "a detailed plan" but through "more of a discovery process".

 Critical reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album received an average score of 70, based on 7 reviews, indicating "generally positive" reviews.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album received an average score of 72, based on 8 reviews, indicating "generally favorable" reviews.
 Aggregator AnyDecentMusic? gave it 6.8 out of 10, based on their assessment of the critical consensus.